nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/redis-configuration.md

 Since Nuxeo 9.10 [Nuxeo Stream]({{page page='nuxeo-stream'}}) has been introduced and enables to use an alternative work manager that can rely on Kafka for the cluster mode, this cover point 1 and for [some configuration]({{page page='kafka'}}#no-redis) point 2.

+Since Nuxeo 10.10, the default transient store is `KeyValueBlobTransientStore` even if Redis is configured.
+To use the old `RedisTransientStore` you must set `nuxeo.transientstore.provider=redis`.

 ## Configuring Redis